All 2026 Disney World Discounts

 On the other hand, the discounts for off-season travel dates look pretty good in terms of availability.
 The additional upside to those dates is that you can choose off-season times to visit when crowds are lower and rack rates are lower, which means you’ll pay even less.

-Typically, the best discounts are offered in August and September, and January and February.
-The downside to the former is that this is the heart of tropical storm season (see our Storm Season at Disney World Survival Guide for more info), and it’s still fairly hot and humid during the fall in Florida.
+Typically, the best discounts are offered in the least popular months of the year–summer and early fall.
+The downside is that this is the heart of tropical storm season (see our Storm Season at Disney World Survival Guide for more info), and it’s hot and humid.
 These months are arguably the worst of the year in terms of weather, and that’s assuming you don’t have to deal with any hurricanes or intense tropical storms.

 Disney only offers discounts to the extent that are needed to hit projected target occupancy rates.
 Once those targets are reached, discounts are not offered.
 Hence the lack of availability for some resorts and some room categories in any promotion.